-On a scale of 1-4, what is your perception of the overall success of the School Turnaround AmeriCorps program
+On a scale of 1-4 where “1” is “Very successful” and “4” is “Very unsuccessful,” what is your perception of the overall success of the School Turnaround AmeriCorps program (or use local name throughout) in terms of how successful it is in helping the school improve in general?
+(By show of hands.)

-Options: 1=Very Successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know
+Options: 1=Very successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know

-On a scale of 1-4, what is your perception of the School Turnaround AmeriCorps program’s success in improving student academic achievement?
+What is your perception of the School Turnaround AmeriCorps program’s success in improving student academic achievement?
+(By show of hands.)

-Options: 1=Very Successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know
+Options: 1=Very successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know

-On a scale of 1-4, what is your perception of the School Turnaround AmeriCorps program’s success in improving student social and emotional health?
+What is your perception of the School Turnaround AmeriCorps program’s success in improving student social and emotional health?
+(By show of hands.)

-Options: 1=Very Successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know
+Options: 1=Very successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know

-On a scale of 1-4, what is your perception of the School Turnaround AmeriCorps program’s success in improving school climate (for example, the school’s safety and physical appearance, staff attitudes and school culture, and the general atmosphere and instructional and disciplinary environment)?
+What is your perception of the School Turnaround AmeriCorps program’s success in improving school climate (for example, the school’s safety and physical appearance, staff attitudes and school culture, and the general atmosphere and instructional and disciplinary environment)?
+(By show of hands.)

-Options: 1=Very Successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know
+Options: 1=Very successful, 2=Somewhat successful, 3 = Somewhat unsuccessful, 4 = Very unsuccessful, Don’t Know

+Is there anything else you’d like to share today about this school or the program [LOCAL PROGRAM NAME]?
+Do you have any suggestions for improvements?